July 24, 2008

 - 1 3/4 cups sugar

-- 1/4 cup heavy cream
+- 1/4 cup heavy cream, room temperature

-The Process
+Process

-2. Grind up cookies in a blender or food processor.
-Mix cookies, sugar, salt and butter in a bowl until combined and press into the bottom and about an inch or two up the sides of a 10″ springform pan (springform pan is key, make sure you have one).
-Place in refrigerator while you make the cheesecake.
+Make the crust: Grind up cookies in a blender or food processor.
+Mix cookies, sugar, salt, and butter in a bowl until combined and press into the bottom and about an inch or two up the sides of a 10″ springform pan (springform pan is key, make sure you have one).

-3. DO NOT PREHEAT YOUR OVEN.
-In a large bowl, combine cream cheese, eggs, egg yolks and vanilla; mix until smooth.
-Add in the sugar, flour and heavy cream and blend until smooth.
+Add in the sugar, flour, and heavy cream and mix on low speed until fully incorporated about 1-2 minutes.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.
-Pour batter into your prepared, chilled crust.

 That looks amazing!
 I love Oreo cookie crusts.
 I bet this would taste good – look how many eggs & cream cheese it has!
 I don’t think I’ve ever baked a cheesecake at such a low temperature, and for so long.
 I’ll have to try this method.